Mullah Omar: Seclusion

 After the US established Forward Operating Base Lagman a few hundred metres from the house in 2004, Omar relocated to a shack in a remote hamlet on the edge of a river, about 20 miles southeast of Qalat in Shinkay District, close to the Durand Line.
 His hideout was connected to underground irrigation channels that ran up into the hills.
 Soon after moving there, the US started building Forward Operating Base (FOB) Wolverine an hour's walk or about three miles away, but Omar stayed put.
 The FOB eventually housed about 1,000 United States troops, and sometimes other NATO troops.
 To avoid detection, he would occasionally hide in the underground irrigation tunnels connected to his hideout, as US planes flew over or if US or Afghan troops came to search the area.
 People in the village knew that Taliban personnel were living there and offered gifts of clothes and food to Omari and Omar.
 In 2019, the Taliban released a picture of the supposed hideout where Omar spent the last years of his life.
 The pictures show a modest mud house with a small garden in which Omar "used to sit in the sun", according to a Taliban spokesman.

 Jabbar Omari said that Omar grew ill in 2013, refusing to visit a doctor and dying of illness on 23 April.
 Omari and two helpers buried him that night, with Omari videoing the burial as proof.
 Omari went to Quetta, returning with Omar's son Yaqoob and brother Abdul Manan Omari, who had not seen him since 2001.
 Yaqoob insisted that the grave be opened so that he could see his father.
 Omari went to Quetta and met with ten senior Taliban to describe the 12 years he spent with Omar.
 Obaidullah had died in 2010 and Akhtar Mansour was the operational leader of the Taliban.
 Four religious scholars at the meeting decided that Mansour should continue as leader, but that Omar's death and Mansour's succession should not be disclosed publicly yet, while the United States was preparing to withdraw from Afghanistan.
 Some at the meeting unsuccessfully argued for openness.
 Omar's death remained a secret for two years.
+The Taliban were extremely successful at keeping Omar's death hidden during these two years even from highly experienced experts on the upper echelons of the Taliban.
+Afghanistan and Pakistan analyst Michael Semple, for example, wrote in a December 2014 report that "Mullah Omar remains the Taliban supreme leader and the source of all authority in the movement."